Can seniors (generally referred to as individuals aged over 60 years or above) do regular exercises?

 It is best to start with lower body strength exercises for more independent movement and to prevent possible falls.
 This is all about strengthening the legs which will improve the coordination and posture of the lower body.

 The starting position is to distribute both feet equally.

 Stand tall in front of the chair with the back of the knees touching the seat.
 Slowly lean forward and bend the hips toward the chair.
 Do not sit down.
 Pause, and slowly raise your hip back into the standing position.

 This counts as one repetition.
 Repeat for 10 reps.
 If you cannot stop right before your buttock hits the chair, you can just sit down and go up from there.

 Grab a chair and hold onto it for balance.
 Stand behind the chair with the leg slightly apart.
 Keeping your back straight, slowly lift the right leg to the side and then lower it back to the standing position.

-This is count as one repetition.
+This is counted as one repetition.
 Repeat the same for the left leg.
-Do for 2 – 3 sets of ten reps and rest for a minute in between sets.
+Do for 2 – 3 sets of 10 reps and rest for a minute in between sets.